boyan13/RoboDude-DungeonGame/README.md

 By default, combat begins with *QuickMode* disabled.
 The game gives you a detailed description and stat listing for every attack inputted by the player, and asks for confirmation before executing it.
 In *QuickMode* this process is entirely skipped.

+Enemies have randomized stats that the player can view by *inspecting* them.

 ![confirm](./media/readme%20imgs/confirm.png)

 Since combat is turn-based, the enemy will always strike back after a player attacks.